Should Type Theory replace Set Theory as the Foundation of Mathematics: Introduction

 The formal presentation of Type Theory also requires another judgement which is called definitional or judgemental equality.
 E.g. when we define $n : \Nat$ as $n :\equiv 3$ we also know that $(1,2,3) : \Nat^n$ but to see this we need to exploit the fact that $n \equiv 3$ statically.
 Again $a \equiv b$ is a judgement which is a static property of a mathematical text not a predicate.
 Judgemental equality also reflects the computational character of Type Theory, e.g. we know that all (closed) natural number expressions can be reduced to a numeral, e.g. $3 + 4 \equiv 7$.
 Type Theory also introduces \emph{propositional equality} but it makes sense to distinguish the static judgemental equality from the usual propositional equality.
 Indeed being equal by definition is a common phrase in mathematics.

 Mathematicians often consider ZFC as the only foundation of mathematics, and frequently don't actually want to think much about foundations.
 We argue here that modern Type Theory, i.e. HoTT, is a preferable and should be considered as an alternative.
-We will look at different aspects of type-theoretic and set-theoretic foundations and compare the two: we start with the different approaches to logic, we consider the question of representations and in particular representation independence, which leads to the univalence principle which changes the way we understand equality.
-Then we discuss the relation between the two central aspects where Type Theory and Set Theory are different: structuralism and constructivity and make the novel observation that the two are connected.
-We conclude with a personal reflection which also includes a short summary of the basic idea of the type theoretic approach.

-\section{Related work}
+\subsection{Related work}